basic-go-ahead/wikipedia-image-caption-matching/notebooks/models/base_models/README.md

 ## `train-model-XX.ipynb`

 Fits `XGBRanker` to a specified training dataset.
-These notebooks differ only in
+These notebooks differ only in hyperparameters and the path to the folder containing tranining data.